marcopennekamp/lore/specification/modules.md

 ##### Name Resolution for Multi-Functions

 **Multi-functions** have more involved name resolution semantics than other bindings.
 To allow importing multi-functions with the same simple names from different modules simultaneously, Lore supports compile-time disambiguation of multi-function calls and values.
+We also say that multi-functions are *multi-referable*.

 When a simple-named multi-function is called or used as a value, the compiler simulates dispatch with all multi-function candidates that are accessible from the current scope, in two layers: local and global.
 These two layers are defined by the name resolution described above.
 The local layer contains all local definitions and imports, while the global layer contains global definitions that are not part of the local layer.
 The local layer has precedence.